|

 enjoy his or her presence.
 Don't only interact with your cat by medicating

-trying to help.
+better.
 Many people find the bond with their cat is deepened as they

 progress along the CKD journey together, and find that they develop as a